 Historian Martin Pugh has extensively surveyed the political process and impact between the Representation of the People Act 1918 (allowing women over the age of 30 the right to vote) and the Equality of Franchise Act of 1928.
 He argued that the “Sex Disqualification (Removal) Act 1919 rapidly proved to be a broken reed in … More Perspectives on the Sex Disqualification (Removal) Act, 1919

 On 22 November 1922 The Daily Mail published “Women’s Call to the Bar” in which ten women law students were “screened” for call.
-To date, I have traced the careers of all but two, Naomi Constance Wallace and Lillian Maud Daws, of these women.
-Some continued at the bar, some left to pursue a different life or … More The First Women Cohort Called to the Bar, 1922
+Some continued at the bar, some left to pursue a different life or career and others became twentieth-century legal pioneers.
+Theodora Llewellyn-Davis, the first woman to be admitted to the Inner Temple on … More The First Women Cohort Called to the Bar, 1922

 Western Daily Press adopts the title “Portia’s Progress” with reference to the triumph of the first woman to pass the bar examinations.
 Aspiring women lawyers were often linked in the popular press to Portia, Shakespeare’s character in The Merchant of Venice.
 The quick-witted, wealthy, beautiful heroine proves an excellent model of advocacy, vigorously applying the … More Portia’s Progress